Finding Shore

-Finding Shore is a collaborative studio album by Tom Rogerson and Brian Eno.
+Finding Shore is a collaborative studio album by English musicians Tom Rogerson and Brian Eno.
 It was released on 8 December 2017 through Dead Oceans.
 It received generally favorable reviews from critics.

 Background

 Tom Rogerson is an English pianist and the founder of Three Trapped Tigers.
 He met Brian Eno by chance outside the toilet at a show.
 They bonded over their roots in Suffolk.
 For Finding Shore, they used Piano Bar, a Moog gear designed to transform the piano's notes into MIDI signals that Eno would then manipulate.
+The album was released on 8 December 2017 through Dead Oceans.

 Critical reception

 Robert Ham of Pitchfork described the album as "a record that beautifully smears together modern classical, ambient, and jazz."
 He added, "Between their respective spotlight turns, both musicians are on equal footing, challenging and surprising one another, and their listeners, with music that feels alive and wondrous."
 Dave Beech of The Line of Best Fit commented that "while Finding Shore certainly isn't the most accessible of albums, it's one that's likely to stay with its listeners long after the dull rumble of its closing moments have faded in to nothing."
 Kevin Harley of Record Collector stated, "With Eno encouraging his co-traveller to open up and experiment, the result is an album of finely balanced extremes: transporting and becalmed, exploratory and soothing."